-The Graduate Written Thesis: Start Early, Seek Support
+The Graduate Written Thesis: Resources and Support

 The graduate written thesis—an accompaniment to the thesis body of work and a requirement for all RISD graduate students—is a highlight of the graduate experience.
 It’s also a complex challenge, requiring intensive research, rigorous thought, sharp articulation, and considered book design.
 RISD offers a wide range of support for the written thesis, which we encourage you to draw from liberally and early, starting in your very first semester.